“Not like that!!”

 Reluctantly checking out just after dawn the following day, we trudged towards the beaten-up truck waiting to take us to the bus station.
 Bagan, though, wasn’t quite done with us yet.
 There was one more surprise in store, one last ‘wow’ moment.
 Glancing blearily upwards, I was greeted by the sight of four balloons rising above the trees.
 Silently they climbed, their well-heeled passengers enjoying a view even greater than those I’d experienced over the previous days.

 Still, I wasn’t upset or jealous.
 Bagan had been more, so much more than I might have hoped for; a highlight not only of my time in Myanmar, but of all my travels.

 I turned as the pickup pulled away, craning my neck until the balloons finally disappeared out of view.
 We’d soon be in a bus bound for Kalaw, new adventures lying in store.
 Still, I couldn’t help but gaze at the passing temples with a small twinge of regret.
 Maybe we should have stayed an extra day?
 Just one more day couldn’t hurt, right?

 The WiFi was utterly awful, only available in the lobby and too slow to load a webpage regardless.
 I had bought a local SIM card in Yangon, but as there was no service except on top of the highest temples, I was largely disconnected during my stay in Bagan.
-Next time I visit, I’ll likely look for a guesthouse in Nyaung-U — it’s a little further away, but the food options and range of budget accommodation are far better.
+Next time I visit, I’ll likely look for a guesthouse in Nyaung-U or Old Bagan instead — the food and range of accommodation are far better.

 We were delayed by around 90 minutes on the outskirts of Yangon as the driver fixed a problem with the bus, but as that meant arriving at 7am rather than 5:30am, I was more than happy to go with it!